 The idea behind hypnotherapy is based on the conscious mind and the unconscious mind, part of psychology that’s still being researched.
-Someone with phobias, long-term pain, anxiety or various involuntary behaviors and disorders can often require more than just therapists to practice relaxation or chatting with.
+Someone with phobias, long-term pain, anxiety or various involuntary behaviours and disorders can often require more than just therapists to practice relaxation or chatting with.
 Through hypnotherapy techniques, a suggestion can sometimes be implanted into their thoughts to help them deal with the condition: for example, if you have a phobia, a hypnotherapist could use verbal communication and recorded messages to help you understand that your fears are irrational over a long period of time, reducing the stress that the phobia triggers cause and helping you lower the level of fear you feel around them.

-Hypnotherapy can also help with specific illness types, health issues, and even behavior issues that stem from events while you were a child.
+Hypnotherapy can also help with specific illness types, health issues, and even behaviour issues that stem from events while you were a child.
 If handled correctly, a hypnotherapist might be able to give their patient a number of different sets of information, such as helping them stay motivated or making it easy to quit an addiction that’s harming your body.
 There are plenty of possible applications for hypnotherapy – however, understanding how it works isn’t as straightforward.

 In all people, there’s a conscious mind and an unconscious mind.
 Our conscious mind handles all of the things we actively think about, such as social, work and personal situations that we have to deal with, being the logical part of our brain.
-This can be a good and a bad thing: your conscious mind is the part you use to think clearly, but it’s also the part of us that will rationalize bad behavior and make excuses.
+This can be a good and a bad thing: your conscious mind is the part you use to think clearly, but it’s also the part of us that will rationalise bad behaviour and make excuses.
 The unconscious mind is more personal, acting as the ‘instinct’ half of our brain: it focuses on us as an individual and sends information we know back to our conscious mind.
 For example, if we have a phobia, the unconscious mind tells us to respond in a certain way when a certain stimulus happens.
 We’re not actively wanting to respond in that way, but because the unconscious controls the conscious, we don’t have a choice.

-Hypnotherapy bypasses (or tries to bypass) the conscious and enters the unconscious, inserting information into our mind in a way that can control the rest of our behavior.
+Hypnotherapy bypasses (or tries to bypass) the conscious and enters the unconscious, inserting information into our mind in a way that can control the rest of our behaviour.
 If we insert a desire to practice our concentration, then we’re more likely to consciously think about concentrating, and it can even become a small part of our personality.
-Studies are still being done on how hypnotherapy actually works and how the hypnotic state can be used in different ways, but so far many therapist groups use it as a way to control certain behavior types without the side effects of drugs or other types of conditioning.
+Studies are still being done on how hypnotherapy actually works and how the hypnotic state can be used in different ways, but so far many therapist groups use it as a way to control certain behaviour types without the side effects of drugs or other types of conditioning.

 As mentioned earlier, hypnotherapy can be used to insert suggestions or certain actions into a person’s mind.
 However, this actually gives it quite a varied range of use, since a hypnosis therapist can do almost anything as long as they know what the patient wants or needs.
 This can be used for everything from weight loss (implanting the idea of eating less, exercising more or just having the motivation to try and lose weight) to pain management (helping you try to block out the pain or subconsciously avoid activities that could cause more problems).
 In fact, hypnotherapists could even use a therapy session to help people handle PTSD or struggled with emotions and mental health conditions, which can often take a fully-blown psychologist to deal with permanently.

 In most cases, it helps to make sure that the counsellor, doctor or hypnotherapist has a good relationship with the patients, but that’s not always necessary, especially if the hypnosis is being used to help with small tasks like reducing how much you’re smoking or making it easier to sleep when listening to a certain piece of music.
-There are obviously also certain limits – no matter your beliefs, you won’t be able to cure cancer or the coronavirus through hypnotherapy – but many mental health professionals use it as a good catch-all way of helping people deal with certain behavioral issues without any major risks.
+There are obviously also certain limits – no matter your beliefs, you won’t be able to cure cancer or the coronavirus through hypnotherapy – but many mental health professionals use it as a good catch-all way of helping people deal with certain behavioural issues without any major risks.

 A hypnotherapy session always starts with the patient being put in a relaxed, comfortable situation where they don’t have to split their attention between multiple different events and can focus purely on one thing (in this case, the hypnotherapist).
 This often also includes things like the therapist playing relaxing music at a quiet volume or using ambient noise to set a mood.
 Regardless of how it happens, the hypnotherapist creates a situation where the clients can feel at ease, then attempts to use hypnosis to put them into a ‘trance‘-like state where they’re more receptive and open to instructions.
 Unlike the way hypnosis is depicted in a lot of media, the hypnotherapist doesn’t have any kind of control over the patient – instead, they’re just using the sessions to approach certain topics and plant particular ideas or habits in the client’s mind while they’re in that state.